joebluetree/training/codefirst.md

 ## EF Core Code First
 <p>
 A database schema can be developed gradually using code first migration.
 Code first Migrations provide a set of tools that allow:
-1 Create an initial database that works with your EF model 2 Generating migrations to keep track of changes you make to your EF model 3 Keep your database up to date with those changes
 </p>

+<p>1 Create an initial database that works with your EF model</p>
+<p>2 Generating migrations to keep track of changes you make to your EF model</p>
+<p>3 Keep your database up to date with those changes</p>

 ####
 ````